In the internet age, few things shape purchasing decisions as much as online reviews. And why not?

 - What Google says about getting reviews.

 - What TrustPilot says about asking for reviews.

 Being a local business with a brick-and-mortar store, you can use in-store signage to spur reviews.
 This can be in the form of banners, flyers, brochures, and window clings.

 You can also include a review request at the bottom of the bill receipts.

 Furthermore, you can have a kiosk with an in-store app that can direct customers to a page on the business website to leave an on-site review.

-These are clear cues to customers about your desire and appreciation for online feedback, proving you care about their opinions and continuous improvement of your services.
+These are clear cues to customers about your desire and appreciation for online feedback, proving you care about their opinions and the continuous improvement of your services.